marychew97/unimy_kopitiam_web/README.md

 - [ ] Populate cheklist
 - [ ] Upload Mary's Source Code
 - [ ] Determine what backend framework to use
+- [ ] Figure out why this does'nt appear on my main page its not convenient